franncapurro/general_selection_sort/README.md

 ./sorter /input/example-unsorted.in

 An array is loaded from a file with the following format:

 <array_length>

 <array_elem_1> <array_elem_2> <array_elem_3> ... <array_elem_N>

+Examples with file with this format are given in the input directory.

 If you want to change the order in which the selection sort sorts, you should modify the 'goes_before' function in the file 'sort.c'.